Bx64/Awesome-Compendia/awesome-blog/Voter-&-staking-reward-dilution.md

 ## Why does it matter to you as a voter?

 As a voter your aim is to find a validator who offers what you the voter wants.
 That might be someone who contributes to the ecosystem through tools, marketing, blogs et cetera.
-Alternatively some voters wish to obtain the best ROI for their vote.
+Alternatively, some voters wish to obtain the best ROI for their vote.

 ## What is staking, and why should I stake?